jeshin119/Philosopher/README.md

 # Study
 program vs process vs thread ([https://en.wikipedia.org/wiki/Thread_(computing)#](https://en.wikipedia.org/wiki/Thread_(computing)#))

 ## Process and Thread

 프로세스란 프로그램의 실행이다. 스레드란 프로세스 내 개별 흐름이다.

 한 프로그램은 여러 스레드를 가질 수 있다. 각 스레드는 data와 heap 메모리를 공유하지만 각각의 stack 메모리를 가진다.

+## How Do Threads Work?

+### Process Management

+1. **Process Control Block (PCB)**:
+    - **Definition**: A data structure used by the operating system to store information about a process.
+    - **Contents**: Includes process ID, process state, CPU registers, memory limits, list of open files, and scheduling information.
+2. **Process Lifecycle**:
+    - **States**: Processes can be in various states such as new, ready, running, waiting (blocked), and terminated.
+    - **Transitions**: The operating system manages transitions between these states based on events like process creation, scheduling, I/O requests, and process termination.
+3. **Scheduling**:
+    - **Scheduler**: The component responsible for deciding which process runs at any given time.
+    - **Algorithms**: Uses algorithms like First-Come, First-Served (FCFS), Round Robin, Priority Scheduling, and Multilevel Queue Scheduling to make decisions.
+4. **Context Switching**:
+    - **Definition**: The process of saving the state of a currently running process and loading the state of the next process to be executed.
+    - **Overhead**: Context switching involves overhead, including saving and restoring CPU registers, memory maps, and updating the PCB.
+5. **Inter-Process Communication (IPC)**:
+    - **Mechanisms**: Includes pipes, message queues, shared memory, and sockets to allow processes to communicate and synchronize with each other.
+    - **Purpose**: Facilitates data exchange and coordination between processes.

+### Thread Management

+1. **Thread Control Block (TCB)**:
+    - **Definition**: A data structure used by the operating system to store information about a thread.
+    - **Contents**: Includes thread ID, thread state, CPU registers, stack pointer, scheduling information, and thread-specific data.
+2. **Thread Lifecycle**:
+    - **States**: Threads, like processes, can be in states such as new, ready, running, waiting (blocked), and terminated.
+    - **Transitions**: Managed by the operating system to ensure smooth execution and resource sharing among threads.
+3. **Thread Scheduling**:
+    - **Kernel-Level Threads**: Managed directly by the operating system kernel.
+The scheduler treats them similarly to processes.
+    - **User-Level Threads**: Managed by a user-level thread library.
+The operating system kernel is unaware of them, and scheduling is done by the thread library.
+4. **Synchronization**:
+    - **Mechanisms**: Includes mutexes, semaphores, condition variables, and spinlocks to manage access to shared resources and prevent race conditions.
+    - **Purpose**: Ensures that threads do not interfere with each other when accessing shared resources.
+5. **Multithreading Models**:
+    - **Many-to-One**: Multiple user-level threads map to a single kernel thread.
+This model can lead to inefficiencies due to the lack of concurrency.
+    - **One-to-One**: Each user-level thread maps to a kernel thread, providing true concurrency but with higher overhead.
+    - **Many-to-Many**: Multiple user-level threads map to multiple kernel threads, balancing concurrency and resource usage.

+### Key Components and Mechanisms

+1. **CPU Scheduling**:
+    - **Purpose**: Allocates CPU time to processes and threads based on scheduling policies and algorithms.
+    - **Types**: Preemptive (can interrupt running tasks) and non-preemptive (tasks run to completion or voluntarily yield).
+2. **Memory Management**:
+    - **Allocation**: Processes have separate address spaces; threads share the process's address space.
+    - **Protection**: Ensures that processes do not interfere with each other’s memory, while threads within a process must use synchronization to avoid conflicts.
+3. **Resource Allocation**:
+    - **Processes**: Allocate resources like memory, file handles, and I/O devices independently.
+    - **Threads**: Share resources of the parent process but need synchronization to manage concurrent access.

+### Summary

+Operating systems use sophisticated mechanisms to manage processes and threads efficiently.
+Processes are handled with isolation and protection in mind, while threads focus on sharing resources within a single process.
+Both processes and threads are scheduled based on various algorithms to ensure fair and efficient use of CPU time.
+Synchronization mechanisms are crucial to manage shared resources and prevent conflicts, ensuring smooth and reliable operation of concurrent programs.

 ## The difference between processes and threads
 Key Differences Summarized